Trip Type: Photography, Art & Yoga Classes

 9 am to 4 pm each day.

-Critiques and lecture in the Kiva Room until about 10 am, followed by travel to an assortment of painting locations including: Yaki Point, Mohave Point, and Grandview Point.
+Critiques and lecture until about 10 am, followed by travel to an assortment of painting locations including: Yaki Point, Mohave Point, and Grandview Point.

 There will be a final critique at the end of the final day of class.

 During the latter part of October, sunrise is late (around 6:45 am MST) and sunset, early (around 5:30 am MST.).
 This will give participants the opportunity to paint Grand Canyon's spectacular sunsets in an optional evening painting session.
 Average temperatures at this time of year on the South Rim range from a morning low of 34 degrees to a daytime high of 62.
 However, be prepared for warmer or cooler, and dress in layers regardless.

-Should the weather be inclement, we will paint inside at the Kiva Room.
+Should the weather be inclement, we will paint at inside location.

 Michael paints primarily outdoors in pastel or oil, choosing locations from the American Southwest, Downeast Maine, and the Canadian Maritimes.
 He has been invited repeatedly to national plein air events such as Grand Canyon Assocation's Celebration of Art.